Hierarchical a posteriori error estimation of Bank-Weiser type in the FEniCS Project: Poisson problems

 We solve \cref{eq:strong_form} on a two-dimensional unit square domain $\Omega = (0,1)^2$ with $u = u_{\mathrm{exact}}$ on $\Gamma_D = \Gamma$, ($\Gamma_N = \varnothing$) and $f$ chosen in order to have $u(x,y) = u_{\mathrm{exact}}(x,y) = x^{\alpha},$ with $\alpha \geqslant 0 .5$.
 In the following results we chose $\alpha = 0.7$.
 The gradient of the exact solution $u$ admits a singularity along the left boundary of $\Omega$ (for $x = 0$).
 The solution $u$ belongs to $H^{6/5-\epsilon}$ for all $\epsilon >0$\ \cite{houston_sobolev,mitchell_collection_2017}.
 Consequently, the value of $\alpha$ determines the strength of the singularity and the regularity of $u$.

-Unlike the previous test cases, all the estimators are achieving a convergence rate close to $-0.2$ instead of $-0.5$ for linear elements.
+Due to the presence of the edge singularity, all the estimators are achieving a convergence rate close to $-0.2$ for linear elements.
 Moreover, this rate does not improve for higher-order elements (for brevity, the results for higher-order elements are not shown here).
 The low convergence rate shows how computationally challenging such a problem can be.
 Once again the choice of estimator is not critical for mesh refinement purposes.\\

 \textbf{Linear elements.} The best estimator in terms of efficiency is $\eta_{\bw}^{2,1}$ which slightly overestimates the error, closely followed by $\eta_{\bw}^{4,2}$ underestimating the error as we can see on \cref{fig:table_bws_boundary_singularity_P1}.
 Unlike the previous test case, here the Zienkiewicz--Zhu estimator $\eta_{\mathrm{zz}}$ grandly underestimates the error.
 The worst estimator is the residual estimator $\eta_{\mathrm{res}}$ which gives no precise information about the error.
 We can notice that the poor performance of the estimator $\eta_{\bw}^{3,2}$ on the L-shaped test case does not reproduce here.\\